Beginners Guide to Convolutional Neural Network with Implementation in Python

 Q2.
 What are the 4 types of CNN?

 A. The four common types of Convolutional Neural Networks (CNNs) are LeNet, AlexNet, VGGNet, and ResNet.
-LeNet is the first CNN architecture used for handwritten digit recognition, while AlexNet, VGGNet, and ResNet are deep CNNs that achieved top performance on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
+LeNet is the first CNN architecture designed for handwritten digit recognition.
+In contrast, AlexNet, VGGNet, and ResNet are deep CNNs that achieved top performance in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).

 Q3.
 What is tensorflow in python?